Jai-1801/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ![OUTPUT](/image.png)

 ### RESULT:
-THUS the Python program calculates and displays the distance between two points in a 2D plane based on the user-provided coordinates.
+Thus the Python program calculates and displays the distance between two points in a 2D plane based on the user-provided coordinates.